Gianni Bellocchi: Multiple-metric aggregation

 where: x = the value of the basic input; a = the lower bound of the transition interval [min(F, U)]; b = the upper bound of the transition interval [max(F, U)]; c = (a + b) /2.
 According to the equation, if a = F, then x ≤ a means x = F, and S(x;a;b) gives the degree of membership of the index value x to the set U. Its complement, 1 - S(x;a;b), gives the degree of membership of the index value x to the set F.

-A two-stage design of a fuzzy-based rules' inferring system is applied where firstly inputs with similar characteristics are aggregated into modules and then, using the same procedure, the modules can be aggregated into a second level integrated index called indicator.
-Both modules and indicator range from 0 to 1.
+A two-stage design of a fuzzy-based rules' inferring system is applied, where firstly inputs with similar characteristics are aggregated into modules and then, using the same procedure, the modules can be aggregated into a second level integrated index called an indicator.
+Both modules and indicators range from 0 to 1.

 The control rules for estimating module values are based on logic relationships between inputs and outputs, expressed in linguistic terms by 'if-then' statements.
-For example, when two input variables (validation metrics) are aggregated four rules are required, formalized as:
+For example, when two input variables (validation metrics) are aggregated, four rules are required, formalized as: